heig-vd-amt2018/wp1/README.md

 It includes :

-* UI testing with Fluenlenium
+* UI testing with FluentLenium
 * Pagination testing with JMeter
 * Transactions rollback testing : those tests are only available on fb_transactions branch